Rick Scott

 Scott is a graduate of the University of Missouri–Kansas City and the Dedman School of Law at Southern Methodist University.
 In 1987, after serving in the U.S. Navy and becoming a law firm partner, he co-founded Columbia Hospital Corporation.
 Columbia later merged with another corporation to form Columbia/HCA, which eventually became the nation's largest for-profit health care company.
-Scott was pressured to resign as chief executive of Columbia/HCA in 1997.
-During his tenure as chief executive, the company defrauded Medicare, Medicaid, and other federal programs.
-The U.S. Department of Justice won 14 felony convictions against the company, which was fined $1.7 billion in what was at the time the largest healthcare fraud settlement in U.S. history.
-Following his departure from Columbia/HCA, Scott became a venture capitalist and pursued other business interests.
+During Scott's tenure as CEO of Columbia/HCA, a federal investigation was launched into allegations of colossal Medicare and Medicaid fraud.
+Scott resigned from his role as CEO on July 25, 1997, four months after the investigation began.
+(The DOJ announced in 2003 that it had settled the case against Columbia/HCA for $1.7 billion in damages and penalties—at the time, the largest case of Medicare fraud in US history).
+After he resigned from Columbia/HCA, Scott gained notoriety for pleading the Fifth Amendment 75 times in depositions.
+He later became a venture capitalist, and pursued other business interests.

-Scott ran for governor of Florida in 2010.
-He defeated Bill McCollum in a vigorously contested Republican primary election, and then defeated Democratic nominee Alex Sink by just over one point in the general election.
+Scott ran for governor of Florida in 2010, defeating Bill McCollum in a vigorously contested Republican primary election and Democratic nominee Alex Sink by just over one point in the general election.
 Scott was reelected in 2014, again by just over one point, against former governor Charlie Crist.
-He was barred by term limits from running for reelection in 2018, and instead ran for the U.S. Senate.
+He was barred by term limits from running for reelection in 2018 and instead ran for the U.S. Senate.

-Scott won the 2018 U.S. Senate election, defeating incumbent Democrat Bill Nelson.
-The initial election results were so close that they triggered a mandatory recount.
-The recount showed that Scott had won by 10,033 votes; Nelson then conceded the race.
-Scott took office following the expiration of his term as governor of Florida on January 8, 2019.
-He won reelection in 2024, defeating Democratic nominee Debbie Mucarsel-Powell by over 12 points.
-Marco Rubio's resignation to become Secretary of State in the second cabinet of Donald Trump made Scott Florida's senior senator.
+Scott won the 2018 U.S. Senate election, defeating incumbent Democrat Bill Nelson in a close election that triggered a mandatory recount.
+He was reelected in 2024, defeating Democratic nominee Debbie Mucarsel-Powell by over 12 points.
+He became Florida's senior senator in 2025, when Marco Rubio resigned from the Senate to become Secretary of State.

 Early life and education

-Rick Scott was born Richard Lynn Myers in Bloomington, Illinois, on December 1, 1952.
-Scott never met his biological father, Gordon William Myers, whom Scott's mother, Esther J. Scott, described as an abusive alcoholic.
+Rick Scott was born Richard Lynn Myers on December 1, 1952, in Bloomington, Illinois.
+He never met his biological father, Gordon William Myers, whom Scott's mother, Esther J. Scott, described as an abusive alcoholic.
 Scott's parents divorced in his infancy.

-In 1954, Esther married Orba George Scott Jr. (died 2006), a truck driver.
+In 1954, Esther married Orba George Scott Jr., a truck driver.
 Orba adopted Rick, who took his stepfather's surname and became known as Richard Lynn Scott.
 Scott was raised in North Kansas City, Missouri, the second of five children.
 His family was lower-middle-class and struggled financially; Esther Scott worked as a clerk at J. C. Penney, among other jobs.